AnastasijaKonjuka/MovieCollection/README.md

 Information about the project:

-- Registration with admin or user role.
+- Registration with admin role available via Postman, users register using the web app.
 - You need a strong password to sign up for the app.
 - Accounts with the admin role can add, update, or delete movies.
 - Users can rate movies and write reviews, also search movies and see movie details.